OGGM/oggm/docs/installing-oggm.rst

 ------------

 Here is a list of *all* dependencies of the OGGM model.
-If you want to use the numerical models and nothing else, refer to `Install a minimal OGGM environment`_ below.
+If you want to use OGGM's numerical models only (i.e. no GIS or preprocessing tools), refer to `Install a minimal OGGM environment`_ below.

 Standard SciPy stack: